Parth-nXp/rff-experiment/README.md

-# Random Fourier Features Model Experiment
+# Random Fourier Features Model Kernel Least Mean Square Algorithm

 This project simulates an experiment using Random Fourier Features (RFF) to approximate a non-linear function.
 The experiment is repeated multiple times, and the mean squared error (MSE) is calculated and plotted over iterations.